retroriff/supercollider-px/README.md

 ### Class methods

 - `chorus`: Plays a chorus
+- `delay`: Adds delay FX to all patterns
 - `gui`: A gui showing all Pdefs
 - `release`: nil | integer
+- `reverb`: Adds reverb FX to all patterns
 - `save`: Saves a chorus
 - `shuffle`: Generates new random seeds
 - `stop`: Stops the Pdef
 - `synthDef`: Browse global synthDefs.
 If a synthDef name is provided, it returns its arguments
 - `trace`: print out the results of the streams
+- `wah`: Adds delay FX to all patterns

 ### Buf loopers